kh0p/chemistry-cc/notes/notes_1.md

     electron (- charge) >
     ~ 800 times smaller than proton & neutron(mass)

-proton & neutron are inside of Nucleus and they are called nucleons (nucleus components). electrons are around nucleus. number of protons defines
+Proton & neutron are inside of Nucleus and they are called nucleons (nucleus components).
+Electrons are around nucleus.
+Number of protons defines with which atom we'are dealing.

-  Relative Atomic Mass
+##Relative Atomic Mass
 protons + neutrons

-  Mass Numbers
+##Mass Numbers
 Nucleus = protons + neutrons